jhsu802701/tutorial-docker-stretch/06-rails_app_sqlite.md

 * Viewing your Rails app's database with the SQLite Browser

 ## Creating the App
-* Enter the command "sh reset.sh" to return to Docker.
+* From the same rails-general directory you used to enter Docker in the previous chapter, enter the command "sh reset.sh" to return to Docker.
 * Enter the command "sh test-rails-sq.sh".
-This script runs the info.sh script and then follows the procedure from http://elinux.org/RPi_Ruby_on_Rails for creating a new app.
+This script follows the procedure from http://elinux.org/RPi_Ruby_on_Rails for creating a new app.
 * The process of creating the new app will take a few minutes.
 When it is finished, open your web browser, and go to the URL http://localhost:3000/pupils .
 You should now see a form called "Pupils".

 ## Adding Pupils